 Four Levels of Intent

-The second level is knowingly.
+The second level of mens rea is knowingly.
 Knowingly is almost similar to intentionally in the sense that the person in question is aware that his actions would yield the expected offense yet it is different from intentionally in the sense that in knowingly committing a crime, there is an “awareness that the result is practically certain to result from such conduct”.

-The fourth level is criminal negligence.
+The fourth level of mens rea is criminal negligence.
 A person commits criminal negligence when “with respect to a result or to a circumstance described by a statute defining an offense when he fails to perceive a substantial and unjustifiable risk that such result will occur or that such circumstance exists."
 It is almost similar to recklessly but differs when a person failed to foresee the risks of his actions that a reasonable person would.